jh3y/gulp-boilerplate/README.md

-#gulp boilerplate v2
+#gulp boilerplate

-a revised simple gulp boilerplate that gives you
+a boilerplate for gulp files!

 * static server with automatic live reload
 * jade compilation
-* less compilation
+* stylus compilation
 * coffeescript compilation

 The aim is to get you up and running with something in _gulp_ quickly